-Introducing a blog to a company website can be a difficult process, but everything gets easier after choosing a voice.
+Producing a blog for a company website can be a difficult process, but everything falls into place after choosing a voice.

 The blog is representative of the company.
 It may be approachable, official, friendly, casual, or a combination.
 The key to determining the right voice for a company blog is to choose how the company should appear to its audience.